scherian03033/AutoBackup/Notes.md

 	* check platform at beginning of doBackup.sh and use it to set the SCRIPTDIR.
 Use scriptdir for everything else.
 * Path names end up being absolute from root.
 Make them relative from SRCDIR
 * fix getBkupSize function
+* check last modification date before deciding to do a backup using find -newer <reference_file>